 However, with each certification only valid for 12 months after initial completion, it was time to re-take the certification so that we keep up to date with the latest and greatest functionality of HubSpot.
-After what feels like a whirlwind 12 months, I started to think about what the certification provided to participants like me and how others can use HubSpot in their every day activity.
+After what felt like a whirlwind for 12 months, I started to think about what the certification provided to participants like me and how others can use HubSpot in their everyday activities.

 The HubSpot entire study is made up of 11 different sets of guides and online videos based on attracting, converting, closing and delighting your customers.
 It was good to go back to the beginning and recap on identifying the essentials of an effective inbound strategy and the clear differences between traditional marketing and inbound marketing.
 Inbound Marketing centres on being part of a conversation and creating content designed to appeal to your ideal customers.
 But how is this done?